Trending Topics

 Alcohol-related calls: 7 reminders for EMS providers

+Though the holidays fuel a potentially greater-than-usual number of alcohol-related illnesses and injuries in our call volume, EMS providers encounter patients who have had too much to drink any day of the year and at any hour of the day.
 When it gets especially busy, it becomes tempting to triage intoxicated patients and leave them in the care of well-meaning, but unprepared family and friends.
-Keep these seven following tips in mind when you encounter a patient who went out of his or her way to overindulge during a holiday celebration, event or party:
+Keep these seven following tips in mind when you encounter a patient who has had too much to drink:

 While intoxication when driving legally occurs at 0.08 g of ethanol per 100 mL of blood, that’s merely the definition.
 An individual may feel euphoric and engage in risky behavior much sooner than that.